The Bible Game: Reception

 The PlayStation 2 and Xbox versions received "mixed or average reviews," while the Game Boy Advance version received "unfavorable" reviews, according to the review aggregation website Metacritic.
 G4TV writer Greg Bemis was critical of the game in his review of the Xbox version.
-They criticized the game show mechanic and felt that most mini-games were of poor quality, though they felt there were a couple that were the exception.
+He criticized the game show mechanic and felt that most mini-games were of poor quality, though he felt there were a couple that were the exception.
 CiN Weekly PJ Hruschak called it a "cheesy game show," though felt that it would appeal to young children, and adults will appreciate its "innocent humor."
-They also felt that the price point made it a good pick for children to enjoy.
+He also felt that the price point made it a good pick for children to enjoy.
 IGN writer Juan Castro felt it lacked the "biblical depth" to attract religious people, while also criticizing the mini-games as not being engaging.
-However, they noted that if a parent was looking for a cheap, non-violent game for their kids, they "could definitely do worse."
+However, he noted that if a parent was looking for a cheap, non-violent game for their kids, they "could definitely do worse."
 IGN writer Mark Bozon's review of the Game Boy Advance version was critical, pointing out how poor the gameplay is and how many bugs it has.
 Eurogamer writer John Walker felt that it was "well-presented" and "contemporary in design" but still "shallow."
-They felt that there was only a small niche of people who might enjoy it.
+He felt that there was only a small niche of people who might enjoy it.
 In discussing mainstream Christian video games, Vice author Emanuel Maiberg described The Bible Game as one of the better examples of a game that came close to the mainstream.
 GameSpot writer Bob Colayco was critical of the game, calling it "mediocre."
-They felt that it would be a Christian family friendly product and felt they would enjoy its "commercial Christian pop soundtrack."
-They felt that the mini-games were "basic" and lacking in variety.
+He felt that it would be a Christian family friendly product and felt they would enjoy its "commercial Christian pop soundtrack."
+He felt that the mini-games were "basic" and lacking in variety.